 Dr. Jonathan Roth is one of the most well-known names in microbiology and bacteria testing.
 He was the first to develop testing methods to use enzyme substrates for producing different colors to distinguish different types of bacteria.
 Roth Bioscience is still run by Dr. Roth, who continues to offer some of the most revolutionary innovations in the industry.

 Lake Watch of Lake Martin AWW-certified volunteer monitors have been testing sites throughout Lake Martin and its tributaries for the past three decades.
-We had been using Micrology Laboratories Coliscan Easygel for all of our bacteriological testing until last year.
-We began encountering lots of defects in materials from Micrology Labs, particularly petri dishes with incomplete coating on the bottom plate (which leads to incomplete gelling of the media when added to the petri dish).
+We began encountering issues with our bacteriological testing supplies.
 So we decided to look for a better alternative.
 After searching the internet and researching Roth Bioscience’s R-cards, and consulting with our parent organization, Alabama Water Watch, we’re using R-cards for bacteriological sampling.
-Thus far, here are the advantages we have found with using R-cards versus Coliscan Easygel:
+Thus far, here are the advantages we have found with using R-cards:

-· R-cards have a shorter incubation period – can be read in ~ 20 hours, versus 30-48 hours, which is of great importance to our Lake Watch Swim Alert effort (www.lakewatch.org/swim-alert),
+· R-cards have a shorter incubation period than our previous method – they can be read in ~ 20 hours, versus 30-48 hours, which is of great importance to our Lake Watch Swim Alert effort (www.lakewatch.org/swim-alert),

-· With R-cards, you don’t have to worry about thawing during shipping like Easygel media,
+· With R-cards, you don’t have to worry about media thawing during shipping like the previous method,

-· R-cards are easier to store since they don’t need to be frozen like Easygel media,
+· R-cards are easier to store since they don’t need to be frozen like media does,

-· R-cards are easier to use since they don’t require thawing before use and being transported from the sampling site on ice like Easygel media,
+· R-cards are easier to use since they don’t require thawing before use and being transported from the sampling site on ice like media does,

 · R-cards are easier to read since the colonies appear clearer and easier to distinguish,